-Protect Outdoor Taps & Pipes.
-You should have already turned off your outside taps to prevent freezing.
-If not, do it right away!
+Protect outdoor taps, pipes and hoses.
+Turn off your outside taps to prevent freezing.
 Drain hoses, water timers, watering cans and spray nozzles and put them away where they won’t freeze.
 Freezing temperatures can also damage bird baths, fountains and pots.
-Empty bird baths and fountains, and either flip them over so ice can’t form in the bowls, or cover them once they are drained.
+Empty bird baths and fountains, and either flip them over so ice can’t form in the bowls or cover them once they are drained.